py-libhdate/py-libhdate/docs/source/quickstart.rst

 Quickstart
 ==========

-This document should talk you through everything you need to get started with ``hdate``.
+This document should walk you through everything you need to get started with ``hdate``.

 -----------------------
 Getting the Hebrew date